justinbax/noinsta/README.md

 ## Warning

 This project uses the `instagrapi` Python library, which is a **non-approved** Instagram API.
 Non-approved, private APIs such as this one are against Instagram's Terms of Service and should **NOT** be used.
-Using it would be considered having a bot account, which is easily detectable and punished by Instagram's team.
+Thus, using this project on your account is against the TOS, since it is considered having a bot account, which is easily detectable and punished by the Instagram team.

-This project is a proof of concept, created for educational purposed.
+This project is a proof of concept, created for educational purposes only.
 It is not encouraged for anyone to use it.
-Consequences of breaking Instagram's Terms of Service may include banning your account indefinitely.
+Consequences of breaking Instagram's Terms of Service may include having your account banned indefinitely.

 ## Requirements